Service charges and ground rent explained

 How much you pay for your service charge will depend on where you live and the type of property it is.
 But, generally speaking, the more impressive your building’s facilities, the higher your service charge will be.

-Landscaped gardens, lifts and concierges might all sound nice, but they cost a lot, so flats with these amenities will usually sting you with hefty service fees.
-But even more modest buildings have common parts that need maintaining, so your annual service charge will go towards making sure these costs are covered.
+Landscaped gardens, lifts, gyms and concierges might all sound attractive but they cost a lot, so flats with these amenities will usually have hefty service fees.
+But even more modest buildings have communal areas that need maintaining, so your annual service charge will go towards making sure these costs are covered.

 What’s the average service charge for flats?